Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Fermion Creation with Definite Momentum

 This method is not limited to creating a single particle.
 One can use the same unitary with different momentum $p$ to add another particle.
 Because $\ket{\psi_k}$ does not contain any particle with momentum $p \neq k$, $c_p \ket{\psi_k} = 0 $ still holds, and we can obtain

 This corresponds to first evolving under $\ham_k = c^\dagger_k + c^{\phantom{\dagger}}_k $, then under $\ham_p = c^\dagger_p + c^{\phantom{\dagger}}_p $.
-This is still a special case of one evolution under the Hamiltonian \cref{eq:free_fermion_creation_ham} since the coefficient in \cref{eq:free_fermion_creation_ham} are time dependent.
+This is still a special case of one evolution under the time dependent Hamiltonian \cref{eq:lrfermions_c1}.
 Switching from $\ham_k$ to $\ham_p$ is just changing coefficients via simulation time.
 This can be applied for different creating more particles with different momenta as well.
-Thus we can create any number of particles with different momenta via using the compression of \cref{eq:free_fermion_creation_ham}.
+Thus we can create any number of particles with different momenta via using the compression of \cref{eq:lrfermions_c1}.

 As a remark, this is not limited to creating momentum definite states.
 This can be done for any orthonormal single particle basis simply by changing the coefficients of \cref{eq:momentum_creator_app}.